winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 * {:.verse}If awareness is forever ceased,\\
 There isn’t any name and form.\\
 When name and form have ceased,\\
-Then there aren’t any senses.
+Then there aren’t any senses, either.

 * {:.verse}If the senses are forever ceased,\\
 Then there isn’t any contact.\\